Quick comparison

 The material name is only part of the decision.
 A mat can be made from the right material and still feel wrong on the deck if the rest of the setup is off.

-- Turntable movement matters on auto-stop or auto-return decks.
-A slimmer mat is usually the easier path when moving parts already leave little margin.
+• Turntable movement matters on auto-stop or auto-return decks.
+A replacement close to the original geometry is the easier path when moving parts leave little margin.

 These are practical setup questions, not abstract ones.
 A mat that looks right on paper can still become annoying if it changes the whole top of the deck.
 The best pick is the one that works with the way your turntable already behaves.